 The Seventh International Symposium on Arctic Research (ISAR-7) will take place in Tachikawa, Tokyo from March 6 to 10, 2023.
-We plan to hold ISAR-7 as in-person meeting.
-But we will observe the COVID-19 pandemic situation carefully, and may need to change it to online.
-Please see the 2nd circular which will be announced in August.
+We decided to hold ISAR-7 in a hybrid format (partially in-person and partially online) in July when the regulations for foreign visitors entering Japan were complicated with the VISA waiver program stopped under the COVID-19 pandemic situation at that time.

-ISAR-7 will consist of General Sessions and Special Sessions.
-General Sessions will address the following topics:
+ISAR-7 will consist of ten General Sessions as follows and 24 Special Sessions.

 |Atmosphere;||Ocean and sea ice;|